Spousal Support Attorney – Get a Free In-Office Consultation with a Lawyer

 Q: What can I do if my former spouse claims to be disabled?

 You can request that you former spouse submit to an Independent Medical Evaluation (IME).
 Once completed, you can then have it reviewed by a licensed vocational counselor who will make suggestions as to what type of employment is available for your former spouse.

 Q: How does the marital assets and community property we divide affect spousal support?

 The assets your former spouse receives are considered and often used to argue for an order to limit or deny spousal support.

 Q: What effects does filing for bankruptcy have on spousal support?

 Under U.S. Federal law, spousal support obligations are generally non-dischargeable in bankruptcy.

 Q: How does payment of spousal support affect tax filings?

-The paying spouse can claim a deduction for spousal support payments which are taxed as income to the former spouse.
+As of January 2019, the paying spouse can no longer claim a deduction for spousal support payments.
+They are not taxed as income to the former spouse.